DevelopersOverview

 Developer Hub

 Build with the same primitives PhiCo composes from.
-TypeScript SDK, pwpack CLI, manifest-described block atoms, and the same pipeline that ships our first-party 45 blocks.
+TypeScript SDK, the pwfabric CLI, manifest-described block atoms, and the same pipeline that ships our first-party 47 blocks.
 No second-class extension API.

-• Quickstartpnpm add @pwfabric/sdkcreateClient() → first Surface in under 5 minutes.
+• Quickstartpnpm add @phimajor-solutions/pwfabric-sdkcreateClient() → first Surface in under 5 minutes.

 • SDK referencedefineBlock, defineFactory, the typed PWFabricClient.

-• AI integration — PhiCo Composer endpoint, custom agents, @pwfabric/world/intelligence.
+• AI integration — PhiCo Composer endpoint and custom agents.

-• pwpack CLI — Author, validate, and publish packs.
+• CLI — Author, validate, and publish from the terminal with pwfabric.

 Three commitments to anyone building on top